Perl Object Environment: The file layers

-POE Components
+Components

 Several larger packages have been written in POE according to the POE::Component documentation.
 These are event-driven modules, many of which act as little daemons that provide services to larger packages to which they belong.
 Some of them facilitate higher-level communications between modules, especially stand-alone applications that need to remain independent from the main distribution of Perl.

 In general, POE Components are ready-made high level procedures that perform specific large tasks.
 A few examples: